GreenWizard2015/FranNet/docs/experiments.md

     - [x] Other grid sizes
   - [ ] With complex encoder
 - [ ] Diffusion restorator
-  - [ ] DDPM sampler (save each epoch to cherry-pick the best one later for DDIM sampler)
+  - [ ] DDPM sampler (save each epoch to cherry-pick the best one later for each parameters set of the DDIM sampler)
     - [x] Basic
     - [ ] With halton quasi-random noise
     - [ ] With loss weighting
-  - [ ] DDIM sampler
 - [ ] Autoregressive restorator
   - [ ] Direction
   - [ ] DDIM extended